jamsocket/jamsocket-nextjs-tutorial/README.md

 npx jamsocket@latest dev
 ```

-The dev CLI does several things to make development easier, the first of which is watching our session-backend code for changes.
-When a change is detected, it will rebuild the session backend Docker image and push it to the Jamsocket container registry.
-If you've run `npx jamsocket@latest dev`, it should have already done this.
+The dev CLI does several things to make development easier, the first of which is automatically rebuilding our session backend Docker image when the code changes.
+When you run `npx jamsocket@latest dev`, the first thing it does is build your session backend code and push to the Jamsocket container registry.

-Let's take a quick look at the `jamsocket.config.js` file in the project root to see how this works:
+Let's take a quick look at the `jamsocket.config.js` file in the project root to see how all this works:

 ```js title="jamsocket.config.js"
 module.exports = {